NeuralEnsemble/MotionClouds/README.md

 pip3 install --user git+https://github.com/vispy/vispy
 ```

-* to install the dependencies on a MacOsX system:
+* to install the dependencies on a MacOs system:
 ```bash
 #!/bin/bash